As users prompt a TTI, how does the part-of-speech (POS) structure of their prompts change over time?

 43

-When we investigated these changes further, we discovered that these changes correlate with images generated by MidJourney.
-For example, Team 1 underwent a stylistic change between Prompt #223 to Prompt #478.
-They began with a semi-realistic style before ending in a more typical "comic" style.
+A closer look at the data reveals that these changes correlate with the images generated by the model.
+Team 1 underwent a stylistic change between Prompt #223 to Prompt #478, where they began with a semi-realistic style before ending in a more typical "comic" style.
 This correlates with the drastic changes in parts-of-speech as visualized in Team 1's graph.

-Recently, this research project won third place in the 2024 National Student Data Corps Data Science Symposium's Undergraduate Student Cohort.
-I'm fortunate to have been given this opportunity and I hope to continue furthering the field of human-computer interaction with additional research.
+I presented this project at the 2024 National Student Data Corps Data Science Symposium as part of the Undergraduate Student Cohort.
+I won 3rd place overall for my efforts and I aspire to continue my work in the field of human-computer interactions research.